 Roasted Green Beans

-I am in love with this new custom wooden sign (harpergrayce.com) above our dining room buffet.
+I am in love with this new custom wooden sign (from Harper Grayce) above our dining room buffet.
 We just got it a few weeks ago, and it says it all, “Gather Here With Grateful Hearts.”
 That’s what truly means the most to me.
-People gathering to share a special meal.
+People gather to share a special meal.